Muay Thai for self-defense

-I've been asked this question many times by people who were interested in training martial arts.
+I've been asked this question many times by people who were interested in martial arts training.
 And my answer was always the same: Thai boxing is one of the most effective martial arts when it comes to street fighting.

 Muay Thai for self-defense: skills and techniques

-A solid strength and stamina training and even the most basic technical training gives you the edge over the most of the regular guys on the street.
+Solid strength and stamina training and even the most basic technical training give you the edge over most of the regular guys on the street.

-It is much easier to use straightforward techniques in a real fight that trying to utilize more fancy and complicated strikes.
+It is much easier to use straightforward techniques in a real fight than trying to utilize more fancy and complicated strikes.

-Elbow strikes which allows you to protect your face and to deliver a powerful blows to your opponent's head at the same time.
+- Elbow strikes allow you to protect your face and deliver powerful blows to your opponent's head at the same time.

 Furthermore, when you will be protecting your face with your elbows, your opponent may hurt his knuckles trying to punch you.
-Tip of the elbow is one of the hardest poins of human body.
+The tip of the elbow is one of the hardest points of the human body.

-And last but not least: training Muay Thai gives you a self-confidence.
-It makes you stronger, shape up your body and improves your posture.
+- And last but not least: training in Muay Thai gives you self-confidence.
+It makes you stronger, shapes your body, and improves your posture.

 This may disarm any potential attacker before even a fight starts.
 Most of the guys standing on the street or drinking in the bar and looking for trouble are, more or less, cowards.